openedx/docs.openedx.org/source/community/release_notes/redwood/content_tagging.rst

 * Ability to bulk add tags to content
 * Reports and analytics on content by tags
 * In-platform taxonomy editing functionality

-.. _How-to Build a taxonomy using a template: https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4200824840/How-to+Build+a+taxonomy+using+a+template
-.. _How-to Create a flat taxonomy: https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4198924327/How-to+Create+a+flat+taxonomy+by+uploading+a+CSV